2014 NCAA Division I men's basketball championship game: Participants

-Kentucky
+Kentucky Wildcats

 With seven McDonald's All-Americans on their roster, the Kentucky Wildcats were ranked first in the preseason AP poll.
 In non-conference play, they went 10–3, losing to Michigan State, Baylor, and North Carolina.
 In Southeastern Conference (SEC) play, they went 12–6 and fell out of the AP top 25.
 They lost the finals of the SEC tournament to Florida.

 Kentucky entered the 2014 NCAA tournament as an at-large selection, and were given the number 8 seed in the Midwest Region.
 They opened the 2014 NCAA Tournament with a 56–49 victory over Kansas State.
 In the next round of the NCAA Tournament, Kentucky handed Wichita State their only loss of the season, beating them 78–76.
 In the Sweet 16, they knocked off their in-state rival and defending (vacated) national champion, Louisville, 74–69 to advance to the Elite 8.
 In the Elite Eight, Aaron Harrison made a three-pointer with the score tied at 72–72 with 2.3 seconds left to beat Michigan and advance to the 2014 Final Four after Nik Stauskas missed a half-court shot which would have sent the game to overtime.
 In the Final Four, Kentucky faced Wisconsin.
 With the game tied 71–71 with 16 seconds left, Andrew Harrison fouled Traevon Jackson in the act of shooting.
 Jackson made two out of three free throws to take a 73–71 lead.
 With 5.7 seconds left, Aaron Harrison made a three-pointer that put Kentucky up 74–73.
-Jackson missed a last-second shot and Kentucky advanced to the National Championship Game.
+Jackson missed a last-second shot and Kentucky advanced to the national championship game.

-Kentucky was the third number 8 seed to participate in the National Championship Game.
-In 1985, Villanova beat number 1 Georgetown 66–64 in the National Championship Game.
-In 2011, Butler lost to number 3 Connecticut 53–41 in the National Championship Game.
+Kentucky was the third number 8 seed to participate in the national championship game.
+In 1985, Villanova beat number 1 Georgetown 66–64 in the national championship game.
+In 2011, Butler lost to number 3 Connecticut 53–41 in the national championship game.
 The Wildcats were the ninth team to appear in the title game despite being unranked in the final AP poll since the poll began in 1948.